jorzel/recruitment/README.md

 # recruitment
 Playground app modelling candidate simple path in a recruitment using Event Sourcing + CQRS

 Command path is represented by `Candidate` aggregate.
+The aggregate is build on streams of sequential events, that are persisted (instead persisting state).
 Query path is represented by `CandidateProjection` read model.

 Read model can be synchronized using: